 Each AO will be assessed through four papers: speaking, listening, reading and writing.
-There is no coursework for this qualification.

 Reading, Writing and Listening will be externally assessed examinations.
 Speaking will also be assessed externally, but will be conducted by an lyybridge Community College Teacher.

 In order that students may demonstrate their achievement of the differentiated objectives, two tiers of examination (Foundation and Higher) are offered.